 The first time I saw burdock I was amazed.
 The entire roots were intact, most of them at least four feet long.
 I didn’t really develop an appreciation for them until I dug one myself though.
 Not only is the taproot difficult to unearth, it’s also supported by little ancillary roots that come off of the side, so getting them to come out is no small feat.
 If you don’t want to go dig up a burdock, you can easily use gobo, which is available in Asian grocery stores.
 Salsify and scorzanera work great like this too, but you will probably have to grow them yourself or know an intrepid farmer.

-I came up with the method after pondering burdock’s flavor.
-When cooked, the flesh of the root is not unlike the meaty bottom of an artichoke.
-Needless to say, if you like artichokes, you are going to love this recipe.
+If you like artichokes, you are going to love this recipe.
 Essentially this is a modified version of vegetables “a la Greque”, meaning cooked in the Greek style.
-Vegetables are cooked in wine, and oil, the acidity of the wine functions as a preservative by lowering the p.h., as well as adding a really bright acidic flavor, making it a perfect compliment to fish or chicken.
-You can do all kinds of stuff with this relish though, the cooking method is just a way to preserve it for future use.
-It is not pickled, so it doesn’t have a sharp, acidic flavor, which makes it very versatile.
-Here are a couple ways you could use it:
+Vegetables are cooked in wine, and oil, the acidity of the wine functions as a preservative by lowering the p.h., as well as adding a little acidic flavor, making it a perfect compliment to fish or chicken.
+You can do all kinds of stuff with this relish, the cooking method is just a way to preserve it for future use.

 - Hot or cold, the relish can be used as a garnish for fish, chicken or pork